demisto/content/Packs/CiscoAMP/Integrations/CiscoAMP/README.md

 ### cisco-amp-policy-list
 ***
-Get information about policies by filtering with product and name or a specific one with policy_guid.
+Gets information about policies by filtering with a product and name of a specific policy with a policy_guid.

 #### Base Command